 The Duchess’s letter reads: “It (Moments that Matter) aims to make the most of the very precious time that those using hospice services have.
 Throughout the week we will hear amazing stories from families facing the toughest of futures.
 I hope that they will inspire each and every one of us to similarly make the most of the time we have with our own families, by ensuring every moment matters and that we create memories that last forever.”

-EACH is sharing the stories of five parents who receive our support at a photography exhibition in Ipswich, where the photos on display have been taken by the parents as a means of exploring what EACH and the word ‘hospice’ mean to them, and how that may have changed over time.
+EACH is sharing the stories of five parents who receive its support at a photography exhibition in Ipswich, where the photos on display have been taken by the parents as a means of exploring what EACH and the word ‘hospice’ mean to them, and how that may have changed over time.
 The exhibition, called the H-Word, is being seen as an unprecedented and innovative attempt to address misconceptions, and has received positive feedback from other children’s hospices around the country.
-If well received in Ipswich, we hope to take it on tour around the rest of East Anglia.
+If well received in Ipswich, EACH hopes to take it on tour around the rest of East Anglia.

 Among parents whose photos will be exhibited is Charlotte Markham, from Kesgrave, whose son Elliot sadly died after just a few hours in 2012.